chulminy/CIVE497-CIVE700/task/task6/README.md

 ```
 You need to use theoretical Gaussian curve to get the value of each element in h.
 Your code produces the kernel close to h obtained from the `fspecial` function.

 (b) What is the difference between the kernel h1 and h2 in terms of the effect on the filtered images with these kernels?
+You can explain it with sample results.

 ```matlab
 h1 = fspecial('gaussian', 20, 2);
 h2 = fspecial('gaussian', 20, 3);
 ```

 (c) What is the difference between the kernel h2 and h3 in terms of filtered images with these kernels?
 Are they different?
+You can explain it with sample results.

 ```matlab
 h2 = fspecial('gaussian', 20, 3);
 h3 = fspecial('gaussian', 50, 3);
 ```

 (d) What is the difference between the kernel h2 and h4 in terms of filtered images with these kernels?
 Are they different?
+You can explain it with sample results.

 ```matlab
 h2 = fspecial('gaussian', 20, 3);